ipSlav/ipSlav.github.io/_posts/2023-12-12-let-me-manage-your-appdomain.md

 ## Introduction
 As EDR are becoming more and more sophisticated and difficult to bypass, the opportunity to blend-in within legitimate application behavior appears to be an interesting vector to remain undetected.
 This research started a couple of years back during my initial days of trying to bypass EDRs (without really understanding how and why things were working in a certain way) after stumbling upon a [@MrUn1k0d3r](https://twitter.com/MrUn1k0d3r) episode on which he explained a really cool .NET appdomain trick.
-By leveraging some other previous research and PoCs and standing on the shoulder of giants I've come up with an extra cool fashion way to backdoor and abuse .NET Framework applications and created [DirtyCLR](https://github.com/ipSlav/DirtyCLR), a managed DLL on steroids that can execute a shellcode with a clean thread call stack and without directly calling any Windows API.
+By leveraging some previous existing researches and PoCs and standing on the shoulder of giants I've come up with an extra cool fashion way to backdoor and abuse .NET Framework applications and created [DirtyCLR](https://github.com/ipSlav/DirtyCLR), a managed DLL on steroids that can execute a shellcode with a clean thread call stack and without directly calling any Windows API.

 ## App Domain Manager Injection
 To backdoor .NET Framework applications we’re going to abuse a very well-known technique: `App Domain Manager Injection`.
-This technique, initially discovered by Casey Smith (aka subTee) in 2017, allows to inject a custom ApplicationDomain that will execute arbitrary code inside the target application process.
+This technique, initially discovered by Casey Smith (aka subTee) in 2017, allows to inject a custom [ApplicationDomain](https://learn.microsoft.com/en-us/dotnet/framework/app-domains/application-domains) that will execute arbitrary code inside the target application process.
-Despite his original PoC, called GhostLoader, has been deleted you can still find it in GitHub thanks to a fork published by [TheWover](https://github.com/TheWover/GhostLoader).
+Despite his original PoC has been deleted you can still find it in GitHub thanks to a fork published by [TheWover](https://github.com/TheWover/GhostLoader).
 Without having to dive too much into the details (if you’ve never heard of such technique go check out [NetbiosX](https://pentestlaboratories.com/2020/05/26/appdomainmanager-injection-and-detection/) and [Rapid7](https://www.rapid7.com/blog/post/2023/05/05/appdomain-manager-injection-new-techniques-for-red-teams/) blogposts), what we are interested in is the possibility to trigger any .NET Framework application to load an arbitrary managed DLL located on disk or remotely in a website.

 An extremely simplified DLL to be used as a PoC could be written as follows: